Browse Updike, Van, Vonnegut, and more

 $275.00

 [John Steinbeck] Untermeyer, Louis (editor).
 A Treasury of Ribaldry.
 NY, Popular Library, 1959, first edition thus, wrappers.
 Softcover.
 No. W600, includes John Steinbeck's Tortillas and Beans, introduction and text pages 385-392, text from Tortilla Flat, not recorded by Goldstone & Payne or Morrow, also includes Aristophanes, John O'Hara, Oscar Wilde, and many others.
-Fine.
+Clean very good plus.
 JD29618

 $15.00